Multiobjective Test Problems with Degenerate Pareto Fronts: Introduction

 \section{Introduction}

-In multiobjective optimization, researchers generally assume that the objectives are conflicting to each other.
-In practical, however, this may not always be true.
-For example, when dealing with a dynamic optimization scenario, an engineer may not look carefully into the connection of the existing objectives, but rather add new objectives to accommodate new requirements.
-This may lead to some added objectives harmonious with the existing objectives (or their combinations).
+\IEEEPARstart{I}{n} multiobjective optimisation, researchers generally assume that the objectives are conflicting with each other.
+In such case, an $m$-objective optimisation problem has an $(m-1)$-dimensional Pareto front in the objective space.
+In practice, however, this may not always be true.
+For example, when dealing with a dynamic optimisation scenario, an engineer may not look carefully into the connection of the existing objectives, but rather add new objectives to accommodate new requirements.
+The added new objectives may be harmonious with the existing objectives (or their combinations).
+The redundancy of the objectives can lead to the multiobjective problem has a degenerate Pareto front, i.e., the dimension of the Pareto front of the $m$-objective problem be less than $(m-1)$.
 Such problems are called degenerate problems~\cite{Ishibuchi2016de}.
-The degenerate problems widely exist in real world, such as multi-speed gearbox design~\cite{jain1990theory}, storm-drainage system planning~\cite{musselman1980tradeoff}, car structure design~\cite{gu2001optimisation, sinha2013using}, and optimal product selection in software engineering~\cite{Hierons2016}.
+A toy example is shown in Fig.~\ref{toyexample}.
+The degenerate problems widely exist in real-world applications, such as multi-speed gearbox design~\cite{jain1990theory}, storm-drainage system planning~\cite{musselman1980tradeoff}, car structure design~\cite{gu2001optimisation, sinha2013using}, and optimal product selection in software engineering~\cite{Hierons2016}.